Kanban-Zai/kanban-zai-version-1.0/core.md

 ### OUTCOMES

+All work has outcomes.
+In the digital world rational outcomes are required to limit the total possible scope of work.
+For example.
+A definition of done or a supported browser matrix are great examples of rational outcomes.
+Outcomes are everywhere.
+An outcome can be measured after the first step of a process or the last or anywhere in the middle.

 #### value

-Value to customers and ultimately the definition of quality, is a very subjective concept.
+Value to customers and ultimately tangible quality, is a very subjective concept.
 It is what your customers perceive it to be.
 It's so subjective, that it's hard to define it.
 If you know what customers benchmark as value you can provide it.

-Ultimately the client holds the responsibility of defining what value means to them and it depends on 3 factors
+Ultimately the client holds the responsibility of defining what value means to them, and it depends on 3 factors
 * Market Fit
 * Business Fit
 * Technology Fit

 #### quality

-Quality is defined as exact delivery of value asked for.
+Quality is value made tangible.
+What was asked for is delivered.

 There is hidden danger in this statement as it seems to say that value is the responsibility of the delivery team.
 It is not.

-Value is what the customer defines, the more accurate the definition the better the value.
+Value is what the customer defines, quality is what is finally delivered.
+Tangibility.

+The more accurate the definition of value the better the tangible quality.
 A poor definition of value must still result in the exact delivery of the value described.

 The caveat here is that development is not static.
 The delivery team are the people best situated to give early feedback about the value proposition as well as cost/benefit ratios and work around's.
 Therefore, value can be tweaked